-Frameworks follow rules outlined by the EU and UK and follow the OJEU process.
+Frameworks follow rules outlined by the UK and used to follow the OJEU process, and since the 1st January 2021 follow the process of the Find a Tender service.
 The benefit of which being that full tendering processes aren’t needed when procuring through these methods – saving a lot of time.
 This is why the public sector are using them more and more!

 There are many different organisations that run routes to the public sector.
 Crown Commercial Service (CCS) are a government led organisation who announce and release the majority of frameworks that are used by the public sector.
 They run the Digital Marketplace, which is home of G-Cloud and Digital Outcomes and Specialists – among many others.
 You can check out their procurement pipeline here.

 The NHS and health sector tend to have their own frameworks that they use.
 However, these can be led by a variety of different organisations such as NHS Supply Chain or NHS SBS.

 Different frameworks will have different terms and conditions in place, as well as different criteria that suppliers will have to meet in order to be considered.
 For example, most (if not all) government run frameworks – such as those run by Crown Commercial Service – will ask for suppliers to have a Cyber Essentials certificate or similar.